Est.2010

 • Talk to people already working in those industries, whether it’s on LinkedIn, in forums, or through local events; ask them how they got started and what a day-in-the-life looks like in that role.

-• Speak to a career consultant (like the ones here at Learning People) to get expert advice on the fastest, most realistic way into a new career.
+• Speak to a Career Consultant (like the ones here at Learning People) to get expert advice on the fastest, most realistic way into a new career.

 3. Start Building a Relevant Support Network (Yes, Already!)